Kuruchy/kuruchy.github.io/_posts/2021-10-24-droidcon-berlin-day2-3.md

 This day was full of surprises and for me, bad choices with talks, choosing two workshops I really wanted to attend, which were remote and on rooms without the possibility of charging the laptops...

-After the Kickoff any developer who wanted could pitch a talk to be presented that day.
+After the Kickoff, any developer who wanted could pitch a talk to be presented that day.
 Amazing idea!

 # A Comedy Talk
 ### by Chet Haase